Planning Your Main Course

 How to Serve

-We recommend serving your tenderloin with Rothschild Horseradish Sauce.
+We recommend serving your tenderloin with The Fresh Market Horseradish Sauce.
 It’s a holiday staple, known for its outstanding quality and taste.
 If you’d rather make your own, try our simple recipe.
 Crafting horseradish sauce at home allows you to control the amount of heat, depending on how much spice you like.

 Pair with Austin Hope Cabernet Sauvignon >> Aromas of black currants, ripe cherries and blackberries mingle with notes of mocha and spice.
 On the palate, this wine is big and bold, perfect with beef tenderloin.